gaultier/blog/write_a_game_from_scratch_with_x11.md

 - `CreatePixmap`
 - `PutImage` to upload the image data to the pixmap - at that point nothing is shown on the window, everything is still off-screen
-- For each entity in our game, issue a cheap `CopyRect` call which copies parts of the pixmap onto the window - now it's visible!
+- For each entity in our game, issue a cheap `CopyArea` call which copies parts of the pixmap onto the window - now it's visible!

 The X server can actually upload the image data to the GPU on a `PutImage` call (this is implementation dependent).
-After that, `CopyRect` calls can be translated by the X server to GPU commands to copy the image data from one GPU buffer to another: that's really performant!
+After that, `CopyArea` calls can be translated by the X server to GPU commands to copy the image data from one GPU buffer to another: that's really performant!
 The image data is only uploaded once to the GPU and then resides there for the remainder of the program.

 Unfortunately, the X standard does not enforce that (it says: "may or may not [...]"), but that's a useful model to have in mind.

-Another useful model is to think of what happens when the X server is running across the network: We only want to send the image data once because that's time-consuming, and afterwards issue cheap `CopyRect` commands that are only a few bytes each.
+Another useful model is to think of what happens when the X server is running across the network: We only want to send the image data once because that's time-consuming, and afterwards issue cheap `CopyArea` commands that are only a few bytes each.

 Ok, let's implement that then: